 5. Brush the softened Earth Balance on the surface of the dough.
 In a small bowl, mix the brown sugar and the cinnamon and sprinkle evenly over the dough.
 Leave an inch of dough free of sugar all around the rectangle.

 6. Carefully roll up the dough and use a sharp serrated knife to cut the roll into 1 inch thick slices.

-7. Place the buns on the prepared baking sheet leaving about one inch of space between each bun.
+7. Place the rolls on the prepared baking sheet leaving about one inch of space between each one.
 Cover and let rise for 45 minutes.
 Preheat the oven to 375 degrees F about halfway through the rising time.

 8. Bake for about 20 minutes or until golden brown.
-Remove from the oven and brush some soy milk on the top of each bun to keep them nice and soft.
+Remove from the oven and brush some soy milk on the top of each roll to keep them nice and soft.

-Optional: Melt 1 tbsp of Earth Balance and stir in powder sugar and soy milk until a soft, creamy frosting forms.
-Drizzle over the hot buns.
+Optional: Melt one tablespoon of Earth Balance and stir in powder sugar and soy milk until you get a soft, creamy frosting.
+Drizzle over the hot rolls.

-I wanted to make two different kinds of buns with the same dough, so I split the dough in half just after the first rise, and made only half of the gooey cinnamon filling to spread on only one of the halves.
-On the other half, I brushed on a mixture of 2 tbsp of melted Earth Balance and 1/2 tsp of vanilla, then sprinkled 1/4 cup of white sugar, 1/2 cup of shredded coconut, and a handful of chopped walnuts.
-When they came out of the oven I couldn't resist the urge to drizzle some chocolate on top.
+I wanted to make two different kinds of rolls with the same dough, so I split the dough in half just after the first rise.
+Then I made only half of the gooey cinnamon filling to spread on only one of the halves.
+On the other half, I brushed on a mixture of 2 tbsp of softened Earth Balance and 1/2 tsp of vanilla extract, then sprinkled 1/4 cup of white sugar, 1/2 cup of shredded coconut, and a handful of chopped walnuts all over the butter.
+When they came out of the oven and after they had cooled down for a few minutes, I drizzled some melted chocolate on top.
 They were good, but I think next time I'll use brown sugar for the coconut ones too.
 It makes them more gooey!

 (I challenge you to find a blog post that features the word "gooey" more times than this one)